Benefits Of Squalane Oil For Skin, Its Uses, And Side Effects

 3. Those With Sensitive Skin

 Squalane oil is non-greasy and anti-inflammatory.
 It can soothe sensitive skin with its gentle nature and reduce any irritation.
 It also may protect your skin from environmental damage.
-The oil may even help soothe skin conditions like psoriasis and eczema (2).
+The oil may even help soothe skin conditions like psoriasisi XAn autoimmune skin condition that leads to the formation of scales, dry patches, and rashes on the skin. and eczema (2).

 4. Those With Combination Skin